PixarAnimationStudios/chook/README.md

 To automate it on a dedicated machine, just make a LaunchDaemon plist to run that command and keep it running.

-## Installing Chook into ruby-jss
+## Installing Chook

-Until Chook is officially released as part of ruby-jss, here's how to get it up and running:

-0. Write a handler or two (see _Handlers_ above) and put them into /Library/Application Support/Chook/
-0. Clone ruby-jss from github into some path like /path/to/github/clone/
-1. If you don't already have it, install the ruby-jss gem `sudo gem install ruby-jss`
-2. Install sinata: `sudo gem install sinatra`
-3. Install immutable-struct: `sudo gem install immutable-struct`
-4. From /path/to/github/clone/lib/jss/ copy the webhooks folder **and** webhooks.rb
-   and into /Library/Ruby/Gems/2.0.0/gems/ruby-jss-_version_/lib/jss/ or where-ever your gems are installed.
-5. From /path/to/github/clone/bin/ copy 'jss-webhook-server' into
-   /Library/Ruby/Gems/2.0.0/gems/ruby-jss-_version_/bin/
+`gem install chook -n /usr/local/bin`.
+It will also install the dependencies 'sinatra' & 'immutable-struct'

 Then fire up `irb` and `require jss/webhooks` to start playing around. (remember the sample JSON strings available in `Chook.sample_jsons`)

 OR

-run /Library/Ruby/Gems/2.0.0/gems/ruby-jss-_version_/bin/jss-webhook-server  and
-point some WebHooks at your machine.
+run `/usr/local/bin/chook` and point some WebHooks at your machine.

 ## TODOs